-Manual operation mode allows you to start and stop any of the four main components of the dryer blowers, burner, fill equipment or discharge/takeaway equipment).
+Manual operation mode allows you to manually start and stop the dryer blowers, burner, fill equipment and discharge/takeaway equipment).

-To start a component, press the button in the left hand column with the green lettering.
+To start a component, press the button in the left hand column with the white lettering.
 To stop that particular component, press the opposite red-lettered button in the right hand column.
-If a component is currently operating, the green button will have dimmed and the red button will be highlighted, showing the option to stop the operating component.
+If a button has white text, that button may be pressed, if a button has grey text that button is currently unavailable, and if a button has green text that operation is currently running.